 This grand and slightly gothic Victorian mansion had the bones of a suitably formal garden with rich green Cypress Hedges and double tiered Box Hedges clipped to within an inch of their life.
 Not really our style, nor that of the energetic young family who purchased the property.

-Elements of the existing garden were working functionally and needed to be to be kept in order to maintain the privacy and scale that they offered.
+Elements of the existing garden were working functionally and needed to be to be kept to maintain the privacy and scale that they offered.

 What it did need was a little looseness, movement and colour to bring some life into the space.
 When everything is static, there is no sense of change or seasonality, so we removed a tier of hedge to make way for some herbaceous perennials like Salvia ‘Indigo Spires’ and Blue Wave Hydrangeas.
 Four Crepe Myrtles in vibrant pink were added symmetrically to the lawn and in time will bring a natural feel to the rigid space with their twisted forms.